 17th March 2008

-Arrived in the waiting suite at Worthing Hospital at 2.00pm with Julie and Tara.
-The stoma nurses, Cathy and Serena came and played spot the ball with me.
-They marked me with a big "x" - this mark is for the surgeon so he knows the site to place the stoma.
+Arrived in the waiting suite at Worthing Hospital at 2.00pm, the stoma nurses, Cathy and Serena came and marked me with a big "x" - this mark is for the surgeon so he knows the site to place the stoma.

 About 5.00pm, I was admitted to a ward - I was in an isolation room within the ward, which I thought was great until the real reason became apparent later.
 The nurse came along and gave me the required "Fleet" to clear me out.
 That's when I realised the need for a private room - I was rushing to the loo for the next couple of hours !

-The Surgeon's assistant came for me to sign the consent forms - he explained that he will be removing my Large Intestine, Colon, and Rectum and then form the Stoma all which will be done by keyhole surgery, before finally sewing up my backside.
+The Surgeon's assistant came for me to sign the consent forms - he explained that he will be removing my Large Intestine, a lot of my Small Intestine, and my Rectum and then form the Stoma from the remains, all which will be done by keyhole surgery, before finally sewing up my backside.

 However, he did explain that there would be a 20% chance that keyhole surgery would not work, and that if so, they would need to open me up in the traditional way.
 He also explained that due to the area in which they are working, there would be a chance that I may lose the ability to obtain an erection in the future.
 Marvellous - fix one problem and create another I thought.